 Amrita Performing Arts

-Amrita was founded in 2003 with a mission to help revive and preserve the wide spectrum of Cambodia's traditional performing arts through a program that emphasized national capacity building in all aspects of production management.
+Amrita was founded in 2003 with a mission to help revive and preserve the wide spectrum of Cambodia's traditional performing arts through a program that emphasizes national capacity building in all aspects of production management.

-Through these collaborations, we hope to translate current social conditions into the dance parameters of time, space and physical energy; exploring the themes of emergence from isolation towards integration within the complexities of the contemporary world and in the context of a transformed country.
-Their work continues to examine the relationship between tradition and the contemporary, set against the backdrop of the past and the current social milieu.
+Through these collaborations, we hope to translate current social conditions into the parameters of dance; exploring the themes of emergence from isolation towards integration within the complexities of the contemporary world and in the context of a transformed country.
+Our work continues to examine the relationship between tradition and contemporary, set against the backdrop of the past and the current social milieu.